 First I needed to arrange an extendable visa as I planned to stay 2 months.
 For normal entries into Indonesia you just get a stamp in your passport, which allows you to stay 30 days but if you want to stay longer you have to buy an extendable visa that allows you to stay up to 60 days.
 To make it nice and complicated (like a lot of things in Indonesia) you still have to go to immigration at the end of your first 30 days.
 WEIRD!
 After I fixed my Uber ride, which is actually prohibited at Denpasar Airport (complicated again) I arrived safe and sounds at the beautiful pool villa of my parents’ friends.
 They were waiting for me at 1.45 in the morning with an ice cold Bintang, 6am after a bunch of beers I went to bed!
 Another warm welcome to Bali…

 Meeting people is one of the best things about traveling and I realised that again when I arrived.
-Already 9 months ago I sailed in Raja Ampat, literally a dream coming true (click the link to see a truly unique paradise) and those exact same people who offered me that trip now told me to stay at their beautiful villa as they were about to fly to Holland for the next 3 weeks.
+Already 9 months ago I was on a sailing trip in Raja Ampat, a dream coming true.
+The exact same people who offered me that dream trip now told me to stay at their beautiful villa as they were about to fly to Holland for the next 3 weeks.
 Another house sitting job!
 Yes sometimes I am really lucky, I admit and I realise!

 Going to Lombok